 Impact of DA2GC GS (TR 103 108) on Radars

-The emission mask of the system described in Draft TR 103 108 is given in Figure 24.
+The emission mask of the system described in TR 103 108 is given in Figure 24.
 The mask describes the inband and OOB levels for a 10 and 5 MHz channel.
 It was indicated by the proponent that basically a 10 MHz channel is used.
 Thus the following calculations are based on a 10 MHz channeling.
 The maximum transmit power is 38 dBm in a 10 MHz channel, equivalent to 28 dBm/MHz, which is the 0 dBc reference level.
 Assuming a DA2GC carrier frequency of 5860 MHz, the maximum OOB level below 5850 MHz is -60 dBc leading to an absolute (mean) OOB level of -32 dBm/MHz into the antenna connector.
 According to the system description the OOB emissions can be reduced to -50 dBm/MHz measured at the antenna connector from 5250 to 5850 MHz.

 The antenna pattern of the GS can be found in Figure 14 (up-tilt of 6 degree not considered).
 The maximum antenna gain is 15 dBi at around 6 degrees.
 Due to the steep characteristic of the antenna pattern below 6 degree and the fact that possible victim radar can be situated at a higher location than the GS an antenna gain of 0 dBi in direction to the victim radar was assumed in the calculations.